himanshu-choubey/Sudoku-/README.md

 # Sudoku-
-This is a single player Sudoku game developed using Pygame
+This is a single player Sudoku game developed using Pygame.
+The algorithm in the game solves the puzzle using backtracking